 - Use coupons

-- Reduce your electric bill by turning off lights in rooms that nobody is using.
+- Reduce your electric bill by turning off lights in rooms that nobody uses.

 - Reduce your cable bill